Persona (series): Reception

 The first Persona was referred to at the time as a sleeper hit, and the success of it and Eternal Punishment helped establish both Atlus and the Megami Tensei franchise in North America.
 In Europe, the series did not become established prior to the release of Persona 3 and 4, both of which were highly successful in the region.
 According to Atlus CEO Naoto Hiraoka, the main turning point for the franchise was the release of Persona 3, which was a commercial success and brought the series to the attention of the mainstream gaming community.
 Persona 4 received an even better reception.
 The Persona series' success has allowed Atlus to build a strong player base outside of Japan, contributing to the success of other games such as Catherine.
 (Note: While primarily referring to and focusing on the European market, Hiraoka is speaking of the Persona series in general in the cited instances.)

 The Persona series has been referred to as the most popular spin-off from the Megami Tensei franchise, gaining notoriety and success in its own right.
 James Whitbrook of Io9 commented that while "here in the west, we've got plenty of awesome urban fantasy, especially from a YA perspective.
-But what makes Persona interesting is that it's the familiar concept of Urban fantasy, the balance of the mundane 'normal' life of the protagonists and the problems they have there with the fantastical nature of the supernatural world that lies beneath all that, from a Japanese perspective.
-Over here, that's much less common, and the way the series portrays urban fantasy through that lens is what makes it so different, especially from what you would normally expect from Japanese RPGs.".
+But what makes Persona interesting is that it's the familiar concept of urban fantasy, the balance of the mundane 'normal' life of the protagonists and the problems they have there with the fantastical nature of the supernatural world that lies beneath all that, from a Japanese perspective.
+Over here, that's much less common, and the way the series portrays urban fantasy through that lens is what makes it so different, especially from what you would normally expect from Japanese RPGs."
 Nintendo Power, in an article concerning the Megami Tensei series, cited the Persona series' "modern-day horror stories" and "teams of Japanese high-school kids" as the perfect example of the franchise.
-Persona was mentioned in 1999 by GameSpots Andrew Vestal as a game that deserved attention despite not aging well, saying "Examining Persona reveals three of the traits that make the series so popular - and unique - amongst RPG fans: demonology, negotiation, and psychology".
+Persona was mentioned in 1999 by GameSpots Andrew Vestal as a game that deserved attention despite not aging well, saying "Examining Persona reveals three of the traits that make the series so popular—and unique—amongst RPG fans: demonology, negotiation, and psychology".
 The game has been named as a cult classic.
-Persona 3 was named by RPGamer as the greatest RPG of the past decade in 2009, and RPGFanlisted Persona 3 and 4 in second and fourth place respectively in their similar 2011 list.
+Persona 3 was named by RPGamer as the greatest RPG of the past decade in 2009, and RPGFan listed Persona 3 and 4 in second and fourth place, respectively, in their similar 2011 list.
 Persona 3 was listed by Gamasutra as one of the 20 essential RPGs for players of the genre.
 Persona 4 was also listed by Famitsu as one of the greatest games of all time in a 2010 list.